Code-Institute-Submissions/BitWise-Front-End_2/README.md

 ## Add Article

-When a user select to add an article they will be taken to a form page with the standard [form validation feature](#form-validation).
+When a user selects to add an article they will be taken to a form page with the standard [form validation feature](#form-validation).

 Here they will detail the information they wish to populate the article with.
 This page is responsive and will show a image on the right for large screens.

-On successfull or failed article creation a notification will be generated using the [notification feature](#notifications).
+On successful or failed article creation a notification will be generated using the [notification feature](#notifications).

 <details>
       <summary style="font-weight:bold">Add Article Form Screenshot</summary>